ediying/blitzclock-micro/README.md

     New unconfirmed onchain transaction: Display the incoming/outgoing amount (60 sec) with orange light (until transaction is confirmed)

     New confirmed onchain transaction: Display the incoming/outgoing amount (60 sec) with green light (flashing 3 times)

+    New mining adress balance: Display the adress amount (60sec) with blue light (flashing 10 times)

 ## Donations